 Deposit processes vary depending on the research data repository, so you will have to consult the relevant repository's web pages or contact them directly to find out the detail.
 This should be done as close to the start of a project as possible.

 Some repositories allow free deposit and access, while others charge a fee to maintain, share, and access data.
-Any relevant costs should be established at the start of project, or ideally before the project starts, so that necessary funding for data preservation can be established.
+Any relevant costs should be established at the start of the project, or ideally before the project starts, so that necessary funding for data preservation can be established.

 As far as possible, digital research data should be preserved in formats which do not require specialist software to read them.
 The easiest way to ensure long term accessibility to research data is to store it in standard file formats which are non-proprietary eg using CSV files instead of Microsoft Excel.
 Some useful examples of formats for long term preservation are provided by the UK Data Archive.